-Abstract: The immersion is the key feature of the CAVE system of virtual reality.
+People should feel more immersive and act realistically when the backgrounds of virtual reality system are more similar to real world.
 If we surround users by the real images - panoramic imaging - in CAVE, we can make more realistic environment.
 We make the panoramic images from the real environment using a digital camera and a panoramic tripod head and apply them to the K-CAVE system to increase user's immersion.
 We formulate panoramic image photographing for efficiency and use the SCTP data connection for reliability in the K-CAVE system.

-Keywords: Panoramic Imaging, Immersive Projection Display, CAVE, SCTP, Virtual Reality
+Keywords- Panoramic Imaging; Immersive Projection Display; CAVE; SCTP; Virtual Reality